Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Methodology

-\textit{\underline{Retrieve.}} After establishing the connection, we retrieve new concepts by selecting concepts from the neighbors $C_{\text{neighbor}}$ of $c_{\text{leap}}$ within group $k_t$.
-These new concepts provide semantically novel yet coherent information that extends and supports the prior reasoning path, guiding the LLM to perform reasoning leaps and activate its predictive capability.
+\textit{\texttt{\underline{\textbf{Retrieve}}}.} After establishing the connection, we retrieve new concepts by selecting $c_{\text{leap}}$'s neighbors $N(c_{\text{leap}})$ in cluster $k_t$.
+These new concepts provide semantically novel yet coherent information that extends and supports the prior reasoning path, thereby guiding the LLM to perform reasoning leaps and draw deeper inferences.